MetaLend-DeFi/MetaLend-Liquidations/README.md

         * each borrower can have borrow active only in 1 market kind at a time
         * the borrower must be liquidated in their currently active market
     * `function getAccountTokens(address account) external view returns (uint);`
-        * target contracts - fungible tokens collateral markets
+        * target contracts - fungible tokens collateral contracts
         * RON Collateral: `0x6DB7Bd2Fa4B1B89C56C08b553d7c04Df0301E885` https://app.roninchain.com/address/0x6db7bd2fa4b1b89c56c08b553d7c04df0301e885
         * AXS Collateral: `0xC737cCA751142ac9b51cB8ef475042DfCea9287a` https://app.roninchain.com/address/0xc737cca751142ac9b51cb8ef475042dfcea9287a
-        * this returns the balance of the account for AXS/RON collateral with wei representation
+        * this returns the balance of the account for AXS/RON collateral in wei representation
         * this value is important because you cannot liquidate more tokens than the user has
 4. At this point you have a list of shortfall borrowers, their active borrow markets and their collateral balances, let's start with liquidations.
 5. You will need a private key of an account with enough balance of the underlying tokens of the markets you will be liquidating users in.
 Get enough RON, WETH and USDC.
 We recommend using a secondary account created for liquidations.
 For WETH and USDC you will also have to approve the market to be able to spend your tokens.
 Liquidations will be processed in the markets mentioned above: